-Labels aren’t what they use to be.
-Once upon a time they were seen as a rite of passage, a stamp of authenticity, proof that you made it to the big leagues.
+Record labels aren’t what they use to be.
+Once upon a time, labels were seen as a rite of passage, a stamp of authenticity, proof that you made it to the big leagues.
 Kids used to daydream about Roc-A-Fella chains, Def Jam deals, and eventually being able to sue Birdman for royalties.
 The big labels are now seen as Brutus, using artists to further their own agenda, waiting for a chance to impel them with knives in the back.
 Independence is the future, small labels with big dreams are cracking the code, entering the industry from the backdoor, and affecting the culture.
-TDE is an excellent example of a label that started from nothing, and has become a powerhouse in the industry, taking advantage of big brother's resources without changing its core values.
+TDE is an excellent example of a label that started from nothing and has become a powerhouse in the industry, taking advantage of big brother's resources without changing its core values.

 We all know the artists that started under their umbrella, but what I really admire about Top Dawg Entertainment is its internal infrastructure.
 The label moves as a body, it took different pieces and created something powerful.
 TDE only pushes one artist at a time, and they seem very unified in their promotional energies.
 If ScHoolboy Q has a release date coming up, the entire team supports him.
 They change their Twitter icons, push the singles, promoting as if it was their release.
 Every TDE artist shared Kendrick’s pre-order link, I look at them as solo artists with a collective mentality.